yellowtree/geoip-detect/readme.txt

 * NEW: Show a warning on the options page when there are incompatibilities with other plugins that also use the Maxmind libraries.
 * FIX: Remove an incompatibility of the libraries with Toolset or other Laravel-based plugins
 * NEW: In CF7, you can now add any property to the mail body with a special syntax, e.g. `[geoip_detect2_property_country__iso_code]`
-* FIX (JS): Replace the internally used library 'lodash' with 'just' to reduce the total file size
+* FIX (JS): Replace the internally used library 'lodash' with 'just' to reduce the JS file size
 * FIX (JS): Improve error handling in AJAX mode
 * FIX: Port numbers in reverse proxies are ignored now (removes incompatibility with Azure reverse proxies)
 * FIX: Prevent Cloudflare APO from caching when using AJAX mode or page caching is disabled in the plugin options